OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 Next to protecting sensitive data, you need to ensure that data read from any storage source is validated and possibly sanitized.
 The validation often does not go beyond ensuring that the data presented is of the type requested, but with using additional cryptographic controls, such as an HMAC, you can validate the correctness of the data.

-## Android Data Storage Overview
+## Data Storage Methods Overview

-Intro to Local Storage, including mention of Logs, Backups, Process Memory.
-Next, put the most relevant ones as subsections (those which have big descriptions already).

-### Shared Preferences

-We could merge shared prefs, databases, storage etc all into a Local Storage section

-### Databases

-Sqlite, firebase, etc

-### Internal Storage

-### External Storage

-### Keystore

-### Logs

-### Backups

-### Process Memory

-## Testing Local Storage for Sensitive Data (MSTG-STORAGE-1 and MSTG-STORAGE-2)

-### Overview

-Conventional wisdom suggests that as little sensitive data as possible should be stored on permanent local storage.
-In most practical scenarios, however, some type of user data must be stored.
-For example, asking the user to enter a very complex password every time the app starts isn't a great idea in terms of usability.
-Most apps must locally cache some kind of authentication token to avoid this.
-Personally identifiable information (PII) and other types of sensitive data may also be saved if a given scenario calls for it.

-Sensitive data is vulnerable when it is not properly protected by the app that is persistently storing it.
-The app may be able to store the data in several places, for example, on the device or on an external SD card.
-When you're trying to exploit these kinds of issues, consider that a lot of information may be processed and stored in different locations.
-Identifying at the outset the kind of information processed by the mobile application and input by the user is important.
-Identifying information that may be valuable to attackers (e.g., passwords, credit card information, PII) is also important.

-Disclosing sensitive information has several consequences, including decrypted information.
-In general, an attacker may identify this information and use it for additional attacks, such as social engineering (if PII has been disclosed), account hijacking (if session information or an authentication token has been disclosed), and gathering information from apps that have a payment option (to attack and abuse them).
+Android provides a number of methods for data storage depending on the needs of the user, developer, and application.
 [Storing data](https://developer.android.com/guide/topics/data/data-storage.html "Storing Data in Android") is essential for many mobile apps.
 For example, some apps use data storage to keep track of user settings or user-provided data.
-Data can be stored persistently in several ways.
-The following list of storage techniques are widely used on the Android platform:
+Data can be stored persistently for this use case in several ways.
+The following list of persistent storage techniques are widely used on the Android platform to provide user level storage:

 - Shared Preferences
 - SQLite Databases
+- Firebase Databases
 - Realm Databases
 - Internal Storage
 - External Storage

-The following code snippets demonstrate bad practices that disclose sensitive information.
-They also illustrate Android storage mechanisms in detail.
-For more information, check out the [Security Tips for Storing Data](https://developer.android.com/training/articles/security-tips.html#StoringData "Security Tips for Storing Data") in the Android developer's guide.
+- Keystore

+Furthermore to this there are a number of other functions in Android built for various use cases that can also result in the storage of data and respectively should also be tested, such as:

+- Logging Functions
+- Android Backups
+- Processes Memory
+- Keyboard Caches
+- Screenshots

+It is important to understand each relevant data storage function in order to correctly perform the appropriate test cases.
+This overview aims to provide a brief outline of each of these data storage methods, as well as point testers to further relevant documentation.

-#### Shared Preferences
+### Shared Preferences

 The SharedPreferences API is commonly used to permanently save small collections of key-value pairs.
 Data stored in a SharedPreferences object is written to a plain-text XML file.
 The SharedPreferences object can be declared world-readable (accessible to all apps) or private.
 Misuse of the SharedPreferences API can often lead to exposure of sensitive data.
 Consider the following example: